Aggiornamento

 Aggiornamento ([addʒornaˈmento]) is an Italian word meaning "bringing up to date", "updating".
-It was made famous by pope John XXIII, and was one of the key words at the Second Vatican Council, used by both bishops and the media.
+It was made famous by Pope John XXIII, and was one of the key words at the Second Vatican Council, used by both bishops and the media.

 John XXIII

-In his speech of 25 January 1959, announcing his intention of calling a Council, pope John used the word aggiornamento, but only in reference to his planned revision of the Code of Canon Law.
+In his speech of 25 January 1959, announcing his intention of calling a Council, Pope John used the word aggiornamento, but only in reference to his planned revision of the Code of Canon Law.
 But he soon began using the term to refer to his vision for the Council.

-In his first encyclical (Ad Petri cathedram, 29 June 1959), speaking of the upcoming Council, he said (§61): “[The bishops] will consider, in particular, the growth of the Catholic faith, the restoration of sound morals among the Christian flock, and appropriate adaptation (aggiornamento) of Church discipline to the needs and conditions of our times.”
+In his first encyclical letter, Ad Petri cathedram, 29 June 1959, speaking of the upcoming Council, he said (§61): "[The bishops] will consider, in particular, the growth of the Catholic faith, the restoration of sound morals among the Christian flock, and appropriate adaptation (aggiornamento) of Church discipline to the needs and conditions of our times."